kahi-framework/kahi-ui.nbn.dev/content/docs/feedback/ellipsis.md

 > **WARNING**: Received a breaking refactoring in [`v0.5.0`](../migrations/0.4.x-to-0.5.x.md).

-`Ellipsis` is a text-based indicator used to tell the end-user that the Web Application is loading something in the background.
+`Ellipsis` is an indicator used to tell the user that something is loading in the background.

 ```svelte {title="Ellipsis Preview" mode="repl"}
 <script>